MyTurn-OpenSource/pyturn/DESIGN.md

 with the "atomic operation" approach but quickly decided it was overly complex.
 I'm going with the thread.Lock method now.

+## Websockets

+The `myturnb` app used websockets, and I may have to, but since uwsgi doesn't allow websocket API calls except from the primary callable, it ties up the `core` thread, meaning I can't service more than 4 clients at a time.
+So I either have to use a different library, or use AJAX calls instead.
+For now I'm going with AJAX.

 John Comeau <jc@unternet.net> 2017-07